Join us for our annual New Year’s Retreat

 Bringing Our Innate Goodness into the New Year

 A new year brings the opportunity to begin anew, and it is with such joy that John Bruna and Laura Bartels will offer this new year’s retreat with the focus of bringing our innate goodness into this new year.
 This online retreat will include a a focus on establishing and cultivating the foundational meditation practice of shamatha (calm abiding) meditation and taking time to reflect and clarify intentions for the new year.

 Discovering or rediscovering our innate goodness is one of the most essential contemplations to attend to.
 It is easy to lose sight of this reality.
 We often have more good than we recognize and our self critical voice can often dominate our thoughts.
 Bringing awareness of the goodness in ourselves and others into 2021 provides a basis for clarity and an opportunity to begin anew with wisdom and with an open heart.

 Shamatha is the practice of developing single-pointed concentration, helping you develop a calm, clear and focused mind.
 It helps you establish the ability to consciously attend to what you choose to attend to instead of being a prisoner of every thought, impulse, worry, or emotion that arises in your mind.
 Shamatha is a universal practice that can be applied to any spiritual or religious practice or simply used to become more mindful and present in your life.
 It improves any other meditation practice and is foundational to establishing mental and emotional balance.

 This retreat is beginner friendly and also beneficial for seasoned meditators.
-We will focus on developing the building blocks of shamatha, relaxation, stability, and clarity, as well as developing habits that are conducive to establishing and sustaining a meditation practice.
+We will focus on developing the building blocks of shamatha and bring this meditative clarity to attend to innate goodness, and setting intentions for the new year.
 This is a silent retreat with multiple short meditation sessions and plenty of breaks, quiet reflection time and guidance in the group teachings.